caddyserver/website/src/docs/markdown/caddyfile/directives/reverse_proxy.md

 - **keepalive_idle_conns_per_host** <span id="keepalive_idle_conns_per_host"/> if non-zero, controls the maximum idle (keep-alive) connections to keep per-host.
 Default: `32`.

 - **versions** <span id="versions"/> allows customizing which versions of HTTP to support.

+  Valid options are: `1.1`, `2`, `h2c`, `3`.

+  Default: `1.1 2`, or if the [upstream's scheme](#upstream-addresses) is `h2c://`, then the default is `h2c 2`.

-As a special case, "h2c" is a valid value which will enable cleartext HTTP/2 connections to the upstream (however, this is a non-standard feature that does not use Go's default HTTP transport, so it is exclusive of other features; subject to change or removal).
-Default: `1.1 2`, or if scheme is `h2c://`, `h2c 2`
+  `h2c` enables cleartext HTTP/2 connections to the upstream.
+This is a non-standard feature that does not use Go's default HTTP transport, so it is exclusive of other features.

+  `3` enables HTTP/3 connections to the upstream. ⚠️ This is an experimental feature and is subject to change.

 - **compression** <span id="compression"/> can be used to disable compression to the backend by setting it to `off`.

 - **max_conns_per_host** <span id="max_conns_per_host"/> optionally limits the total number of connections per host, including connections in the dialing, active, and idle states.
 Default: No limit.

-- **forward_proxy_url** <span id="forward_proxy_url"/> is a parameter that specifies the URL of a server that the HTTP transport will use to proxy requests to the upstream server.
-This parameter takes precedence over environment variables like HTTP_PROXY.
+- **forward_proxy_url** <span id="forward_proxy_url"/> specifies the URL of a server that the HTTP transport will use to proxy requests to the upstream server.
+By default, Caddy respects proxy configured via environment variables as per the [Go stdlib](https://pkg.go.dev/golang.org/x/net/http/httpproxy#FromEnvironment) like `HTTP_PROXY`.
 When a value is provided for this parameter, requests will flow through the reverse proxy in the following order:
-  a.
-User Agent -> Reverse Proxy
-  b.
-Reverse Proxy -> Forward Proxy (specified by `forward_proxy_url`)
-  c.
-Forward Proxy -> Upstream Server
+  - Client (users) 🡒 `reverse_proxy` 🡒 `forward_proxy_url` 🡒 upstream

-#### The `fastcgi` transport
+### The `fastcgi` transport

 ```caddy-d
 transport fastcgi {